agsb/minute/README.md

 [_"The behavior should not astonish or surprise users"_,](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)

-More confortable, no thumb movement, no pinky efforts.
+To be more confortable, no thumb movement, no pinky efforts.
 The fingers index, middle, ring and thumb moves between two rows, pinky is one row only.

-~~The index and pinky also moves left/rigth one key.~~

 Use dead keys as modifiers.
 Place dead keys at both hands.
 Any other key could be mapped into multiple values by combination of modifiers states.

+~~The index and pinky also moves left/rigth one key.~~

 # Keyboard Layout

 __"By ETAOIN SRHLDCU !"__

-The [Engram](https://engram.dev/) is systematic approach for confortable keyboard layout, done by [Arno Klein](https://www.preprints.org/manuscript/202103.0287/v1), for classic 58 keys or 68 ergonomic keys.
+The [Engram](https://engram.dev/) is systematic approach for confortable keyboard layout, done by [Arno Klein](https://www.preprints.org/manuscript/202103.0287/v1), for classic 58 keys or 68 ergonomic keyboards.

 A confortable split layout as [Miryoku](https://github.com/manna-harbour/qmk_firmware/tree/miryoku/users/manna-harbour_miryoku)